 As the wiring goes through the grid modules, and the frame holds the modules in place on the plates, there is no need for any screwing or unscrewing.

 You can use grid switches whenever you need a switch that you can't easily get hold of.
 There's nothing more frustrating than finding a socket and switch finish and style that you like, and finding all but one or two of the switches that you need in that finish.
 Grid switches make it less likely for that to happen.

 The first questions you need to ask yourself are:

 - What functions do we need?

 - What finish do we need?

 When deciding which function you need, think about what exactly you need the switch to control.
 Do you need to control light switches?
 Do you need a switch that works with smart home technology?
-Do you need an appliance switch?
+Is an appliance switch needed?
 First you need to decide on the function needed, and how many switches are needed.
 When choosing the finish, you may need to simply go with the same finish as the other sockets and switches in the room.
 If you are just at the beginning of the planning process, read our guide on Matching Switch and Socket Finishes to Interior Design Styles.

 What Are Front Loading and Back Loading Grid Switches?

 There are a couple of different options when it comes to adding the switch modules: front loading and back loading.
 To put together a grid switch, the grid frame (yolk) is connected to the wall in with the modules, and then the plate is attached to the front.
 If the modules are front loading, they can be pushed in from the front, once the frame is screwed or clipped in place.
 If they are rear loading, they need to be attached from behind, before the frame is screwed or clipped on.